Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Case Studies

 \begin{itemize} \item Final producer of the cleaning robots. \item Provider of individual AI components integrated in the cleaning robots (e.g. navigation, perception systems such as vision component, path planning, low-level controllers and operational interfaces). \item Professional user or operator: the municipality, or a company providing the service to the municipality, deploying the cleaning robot services in the urban area. \item Adversaries that attack the system by exploiting vulnerabilities in the AI components (e.g., adversarial machine learning) or in the broader software and hardware surface (e.g., buffer overflows). \end{itemize}

-\subsubsection{Obtaining compensation}
+\subsubsection{Obtaining Compensation}

-As described in the scenario, there may be multiple alternative or cumulative reasons for the damage, including low confidence detection, cyberattacks against the AI models or the underlying software and hardware architecture, etc. In the context of our work, they should all be assessed by means of expert opinion to prove fault or defect.
+As described in the scenario, there may be multiple alternative or cumulative reasons for the damage, including low confidence detection, cyberattacks against the AI models or the underlying software and hardware architecture, etc. A realistic scenario is to assume that all these possible causes should be assessed by an expert opinion to prove fault or defect.
 For instance, an expert could determine that the result of the perception system seems to be wrong at the time of the collision, since the stroller does not seem to appear in some list of detected objects (if available).
 The expert may thus be able to prove that the stroller was not properly detected (without indicating the cause).
 She may also be able to discard that the sensors were jammed or spoofed since the raw data seems correct (raw data should be interpretable).
 The expert could further suppose a correlation between such detection failure and the control decision of the robot to move forward until colliding with the stroller.
 This may allow the claimant to establish \emph{prima facie} evidence.
 However, proving correlation does not allow discarding alternative causes of the damage (e.g., the stroller could have moved towards the robot abruptly because it was unattended without a brake).

-With regard to the opacity of AI systems, it may be impossible to infer a clear causal link between a specific input and the harmful output.
+With regard to the lack of causality and opacity features of the AI systems, it may be impossible to infer a clear causal link between a specific input and the harmful output.
 Concerning the unpredictability feature, it is possible that the same robot, in an almost identical scenario, but with slight variations in lighting, would have behaved correctly (which could be used as evidence in favour of the defendant).
+As for self and continuous learning, we assume that type-approval procedures would not allow such an approach while the cleaning robots are in operation.

 It is worth noting that, in any case, the expert would require access to the the logs of the cleaning robot and technical information about the internal AI systems in order to be able to conduct a forensic analysis of the incident and reconstruct the facts that led the robot behave in the way it did.
 This type of information is often only available to the manufacturer of the robot.